spectrocloud/librarium/content/docs/18-knowledgebase/01-tutorials/3-deploy-k8s-cluster.md

 ## Create the Profile

-To create the cluster profile on Palette use the Terraform commands to apply the information present into the configuration files.
+To create the cluster profile on Palette use the Terraform commands to apply the information present in the configuration files.

 Open the terminal and enter into the folder where you have the Terraform configuration files